Rent assistance in Albuquerque area.

-Albuquerque and Bernalillo County programs can help pay rent and offer housing assistance.
-Get information, names, and phone numbers of who to call for rent assistance in the Albuquerque New Mexico area.
+Albuquerque and Bernalillo County charities, non-profits and churches can help pay rent and offer housing assistance.
+Get information, names, and phone numbers of who to call for rental or security deposit assistance in the Albuquerque New Mexico area.

-The agencies, not for profits and charities you will find below have specific services and programs that focus on providing emergency rental assistance and eviction prevention services.
+The agencies, not for profits, government resources and charities you will find below have specific services and programs that focus on providing emergency rental assistance and eviction prevention services.
 Some agencies may provide direct cash grants or money, while others offer landlord/tenant disputes and free legal aid to contest an eviction filing.

 Some non-profits may offer other forms of housing support, such as utilities, funds to pay security deposits or repairs to homes.
 However each and every Albuquerque New Mexico based organization is committed to keeping people in their homes and apartments, and preventing homelessness.
 It is recognized that it is easier to help an individual pay their rent and stay in their apartment then seeing someone be evicted and lose their housing.